BrianSchimert/runelitewiki/Woodcutting.md

 ### Bird nest notification
 If enabled, the plugin will send you a system tray notification when a bird nest appears

+### Pie chart timer
+Shows a visual pie symbol timer to represent when the chopped tree will respawn